justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/03-private-network.markdown

 # Private Network

+This article documents how private networks work in DXP Cloud and facilitating secure communications between the various services.
+Customers should evaluate which services they wish to expose and which ones to remain hidden for security reasons.

 Every environment has its own private network.
 This lets services from the same environment communicate through multiple secure communication protocols without having to interact with the public Internet.

-For example, your project by default only exposes your web server service to public connections.
+For example, by default, the project only exposes the web server service to public connections.
 Connections between other services (e.g., Liferay DXP, database, etc.) are routed through the private network.

-For every connection configured in this private network, you must specify these
+For every connection configured in this private network, specify these variables:
-variables:

 `targetPort`: The internal port of the service to expose.

 `port`: The external port of the service to connect to.

 `protocol`: The type of connection to create (TCP and UDP are supported).

-`external`: Whether your connection is available to external connections.
+`external`: Whether the connection is available to external connections.
 The default value `false` restricts the connection to internal DXP Cloud connections.

-Here's an example configuration:
+Here is an example configuration:

 ```json
 {